-36. Changing to payment accounting does not mean you can just keep a record of your payment position - you must also keep track of debtors and creditors, so you know the real position with regard to what you owe and are owed.
+36. Changing to payment basis accounting does not mean you can just keep a record of your payment position - you must also keep track of debtors and creditors, so that you will know the real position with regard to what you owe and are owed.
 You need this information for adjustment purposes.
 In addition to keeping all required GST records and accounts for standard GST accounting, you must also use the following procedures for sales and purchases.